Working Beyond Age 65

 Benefits that Will Stay the Same

 Extended Health, Dental and Sick Leave coverage will remain the same.
-Beyond age 65, members will continue to contribute to the pension plan, and accrue service credits accordingly until the end of the year in which they reach age 69 or their earlier retirement date (subject to 35 year maximum).
-If you work beyond age 69, pension payments will start in December of the year in which you turn 69.
+Beyond age 65, members will continue to contribute to the pension plan, and accrue service credits accordingly until November 30th of the year in which they reach age 71.

 Benefits that Will Change